Studio Administrator; Instructor in Pre-Ballet and Ballet

 Instructor in Ballet

-Melanie Coats originally hailed from Dallas, TX.
+Melanie Campbell Coats originally hailed from Dallas, TX.
 She began her ballet training at the Chamberlain School of Ballet in Richardson, TX.
 After moving to Austin, TX at the age of 10, she continued her training at Ballet Austin where she danced in the junior company and then senior company.
 During the summers, she trained at the prestigious Boston Ballet and Hartford Ballet summer workshops.
 She moved to NYC to obtain her BFA in Dance at The Juilliard School under the directorship of the late Benjamin Harkarvey.
 While at Juilliard, in addition to her ballet training, she studied the techniques, and performed the repertory, of Martha Graham, Jose Limon and Paul Taylor.
-A highlight of her time at Juilliard was working with the renowned choreographer Jiri Kylian and performing in his seminal work, Choreographic Offering.
+A highlight of her time at Juilliard was working with the renowned choreographer Jiri Kylian and performing in his seminal work, Symphony of Psalms.
 Upon graduation she formed a company with her fellow Juilliard classmates and continued dancing in NYC.

 Instructor in Ballet